 Fortrea Holdings Inc. (FTRE) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., July 23, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fortrea Holdings Inc. ("Fortrea" or the "Company") (NASDAQ: FTRE ).
+LOS ANGELES, July 31, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fortrea Holdings Inc. ("Fortrea" or the "Company") (NASDAQ: FTRE ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FORTREA HOLDINGS INC. (FTRE), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE AUGUST 1, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?